beri2002/tic_tac_toe/README.md

 # Tic Tac Toe

 An implementation of Tic Tac Toe featuring classic algorithms, reinforcement learning, and deep reinforcement learning.
-Currently, it supports classic mode and reinforcement learning mode, with the reinforcement learning mode implemented using Q-Learning.
+The reinforcement learning mode implemented using Q-Learning, and the deep reinforcement learning mode implemented using 3 fully connected layers net with relu activation using pytorch.
 Please note that you must choose X.

 ## Setup